 Store raw foods such as meat in sealed containers in the bottom of the fridge to prevent any fluid dripping onto other ready-to-eat food.
-The fridge temperature should be less than five degrees Celsius.
-Thaw frozen foods in a fridge or microwave and reheat foods until steaming hot.
+The fridge temperature should be less than 5°C. Thaw frozen foods in a fridge or microwave and reheat foods until steaming hot.
 Don’t eat food meant to be stored in the fridge if left out for more than 2 hours.
 The longer you leave food at room temperature the more Salmonella bacteria can multiply.

 Always wash your hands thoroughly with soap and water after going to the toilet, changing nappies, touching animals, before and after handling food and before eating.

-People who work as food handlers (e.g. kitchen staff and butchers) or care for children, patients or the elderly (e.g. doctors, nurses, child care workers) should not return to work until they are well and have had no diarrhoea for 48 hours.
+People who work as food handlers (e.g. kitchen staff and butchers) or who care for children, patients or the elderly (e.g. doctors, nurses, child care workers) should not return to work until they are well and have had no diarrhoea for 48 hours.
 All other people with infection should not return to work or school until they have been well and had no diarrhoea for 24 hours.